octopus237/infrastructure-as-code/deploy-docker/README.md

 Check the variables.yml file before spinning up the instance

-To spin up the instance use the command 'vagrant up'
+To spin up the instance use the command `vagrant up`

 While spinning up, the vagrant box will automatically be configured using the ansible playbook